Kafka

 • If msgAsTable is false, parser accepts 1-3 STRING parameters as the input: the first is the message value, the second the key, and the third the topic.

-• If msgAsTable is true, parser accepts a table with three STRING type columns: value, key, and topic.
+• If msgAsTable is true, parser accepts a table with three STRING type columns: payload, key, and topic.

 • actionName: A string indicating the name of the subscription job, which must not duplicate existing names.